Chrotesque/ci-portfolio-project-3/README.md

 1. <a href="http://pep8online.com/" target="_blank">PEP8 Online</a> was used to validate all python code, I made sure that it contains no errors or warnings.

 2. I modified the HTML and CSS slightly to be easier on the eyes, however no extra visible elements were added.
-Given the non responsive nature of the template used from Code Institute, nothing has changed in that respect and no additional testing or validation was done.
+Given the non responsive nature of the <a href="https://github.com/Code-Institute-Org/python-essentials-template" target="_blank">template</a> used from Code Institute, nothing has changed in that respect and no additional testing or validation was done.

 3. Manual testing through Gitpod and Heroku was done extensively to ensure that all features and user inputs work flawlessly and are accounted for.